-Ahmedabad: Two killed as 100-year-old building collapses
+Ahmedabad: Three killed as building collapses in Amraiwadi area

-A fire safety official said rescue operations were hampered by bystanders, who were climbing up on the debris.
+The police said so far pulled alive eight people from the under the rubble.

-At least two people were killed and several feared trapped after a building collapsed in Amraiwadi area of Ahmedabad on Thursday, PTI reported.
+Three people were killed and eight injured after a residential building collapsed in Amraiwadi area of Ahmedabad on Thursday, PTI reported.
 Rescue operations are under way.

+Assistant Fire Officer PS Parmar said some occupants were still feared under the debris.
+He said fire brigade personnel along with local residents and policemen were engaged in sifting through the rubble to rescue survivors.
+Parmar said so far they have pulled out eight people alive from under the rubble and have referred them to government run-LG Hospital in the city.

+Doctors declared an elderly couple and a 36-year-old woman as brought dead.

 The building is located at the end of a congested lane in Banglawali Chali society, The Indian Express reported quoting municipal officials.
 The incident took place around noon.
 People living in the nearby areas were the first to respond to the situation.